CyberCeli/Makeup/README.md

 - Built with HTML, CSS, and JavaScript.
 - Styled using Flexbox or Grid.
-- Use Axios to make a request to an external data source for product pictures and insert some of the retrieved data on to the DOM.
+- Use Axios to make a request to an external data source for the product pictures and insert some of the retrieved data on to the DOM.
-- Implement responsive design using at least one media query/breakpoint
+- Implement responsive design using at least one media query/breakpoint with the drop down bar
 - Deployed site to a hosting service like Github Pages.
 - Make commits to GitHub every day.
 - A README.md file that contains your project worksheet, a link to your live, deployed site, and any necessary installation instructions such as npm i.
 - Allow user to choose favorites
 - Allow users to be able to add their email input
-- Create Nav bar with catorgies
+- Create Nav with catorgies
 - Search function to be able to look up different ingredients(such as if it's hyperallerginic) and types